Beagle

 About the Beagle

-Standing 13 to 15 inches tall and weighing 20 to 30 pounds, the Beagle is a medium-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 13 to 15 inches tall and weighing 20 to 30 pounds, the Beagle is a medium-sized dog.
+Possesses one of the most powerful noses in the dog world with over 220 million scent receptors, second only to the Bloodhound.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview